-- Setting basic management policies to achieve the Company's strategic objectives - · Conducting oversight of operations and management - Making decisions that could have a major impact on the Company - Resolving matters required to be resolved by the Board of Directors as stipulated in relevant laws and regulations
+- Setting basic management policies to achieve the Company's strategic objectives - Conducting oversight of operations and management - Making decisions that could have a major impact on the Company - Resolving matters required to be resolved by the Board of Directors as stipulated in relevant laws and regulations

-Board of Directors meetings are held once a month in principle.
+Board of Directors meetings are held at least once every three months.
 The Board of Directors makes decisions on matters which significantly impact the Company's corporate governance and/or the Company's consolidated financial performance, such as investments above a certain threshold and key personnel matters.
 The Board of Directors delegates authority over other business matters to the Business Strategy Meeting and other decision-making bodies according to their appropriate level of responsibilities.